zozzlethena/docs/pages/FVMtokenomics.md

 To get a full picture of initial system state and token disribution there are three categories which we will zero in on.

 1. Initial veFVM including voteable & non voteable (see mint tank for future partners & partner rebates details below).
-2. Initial liquidity ~6% of total initial FVM is used provided by founding protocols as liquidity on day one.
+2. Initial liquidity ~4% of total initial FVM is used provided by early partners & held in a 4/6 multisig as liquidity on day one.
 2. Week one emissions

 The sum of these 3 make up total supply at any given time.
 We have aimed to balance these three categories at launch based on our experience launching Canto & Pulsechain + our analyisis of other protocol launches and advice from our network.